techlaunch/WEB2000_flappy_bird/README.md

-# WEB2000_flappy_bird
+# flappy-bird

-Learn how to do a fully functional flappy bird game
+This is a flappy bird clone made with pure JS and canvas.